drugis/addis-core/triplestore/README.md

 However, many of our use cases require some form of text matching.
 This is supported in SPARQL using the `regex()` function.
 However, on our full triple store, queries involving `regex()` can often take many minutes.
 Therefore, we need an index to improve performance of text matching queries.
-Our search initially led us to LARQ, which is being replaced by [jena-text][jena-text] as of Jena 2.10.2 (i.e. the *next* release of Jena).
-Luckily, a pre-release version of Fuseki is available that supports jena-text with Lucene indexing.
 To enable text indexing, a custom Jena assembler definition [desc.ttl](desc.ttl) is needed.

 This loads the TDB storage mechanism as well as the text indexing